amount/programming_challenges/mobile.md

 This challenge may be completed using the native mobile environment of your choice.
 Submissions must be written for iOS (Objective-C and/or Swift) or Android (Java).

-For the web service portion, you may use any tool you are comfortable with.
-We strongly suggest something simple, such as Parse.
+We strongly suggest using Parse, or another similar BaaS provider, for the web backend portion of the challenge.
 This challenge is designed to be open-ended and to demonstrate your ability to implement native front-end code for mobile apps that interface with a backend service.
 This challenge is not designed to test your ability to create a web backend service.

 ### Background